Nick-Tallguy/Nick-Tallguy.github.io/_posts/0900-12-04-basicairdata-gpslogger.md

 ![BasicAirData-GPSLogger-000][]

-* recording only - the app has no integrated maps
+* Track recording - the app has no integrated maps
 * A modern UI with a low consumption dark theme and a tabbed interface
 * Foreground & background recording (On Android 6+ please turn off all battery monitoring and optimizations for this app)
 * Placemark creation also while recording